rosenkolev/result-fluent/README.CORE.md

 ## Catch Exception

-We can catch async exception by using the Catch extensions.
+We can catch async exceptions by using the Catch extensions.

 ```csharp
 Result<User> result =